ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 </html>
 ```

 In these CSS rules, we first define styles that will be applied to all the `body` tag (and _cascading_ to its content): change the background-color as well as text font and color.
 Then we define a more specialized style applied only to `h1` tags to change their text color.
-And finally, we define rules to change the appearence of the links, the `a` tags.
+And finally, we define rules to change the appearance of the links, the `a` tags.

-With these styles applied, yuor page should now look like the following screenshot:
+With these styles applied, your page should now look like the following screenshot:

 ![index-2](../assets/simple-website/index-2.png)